Fractal dimensions in the Gromov--Hausdorff space: Introduction

 \begin{rmk} For a metric space $(X, d)$, the dilation map $\lambda\mapsto (X, \lambda d)$ $(\lambda\in [0, 1])$ is a geodesic connecting the one-point metric space and $(X, d)$ (see \cite[(4) in Proposition 1.4]{IT2019iso}).
 From this observation, it follows that $(\ultsp, \grdis)$ is path-connected.
 M{\'e}moli, Smith and Wan \cite{memoli2019gromov} proved that $(\ultsp, \grdis)$ is a geodesic space (see \cite[Theorem 7.13]{memoli2019gromov}), and proved that $(\ultsp, \grdis)$ is closed and nowhere dense in $\grsp$ (see \cite[Proposition 4.17]{memoli2019gromov}).
 Thus, the path-connectedness of $(\ultsp, \grdis)$ have been already known.
-Our construction of paths is obtained as a by-product of our topological embeddings of simplexes and this construction is enough to obtain another proof of Qiu's theorem. \end{rmk}
+Our construction of paths is obtained as a by-product of our topological embeddings of an arbitrary compact metrizable space, and this construction is enough to obtain another proof of Qiu's theorem. \end{rmk}

 \begin{ques} For every $(l, a_{1}, a_{2}, a_{3}, a_{4})\in \linsettwo$, is the metric space $(\dimset(l, a_{1}, a_{2}, a_{3}, a_{4}), \grdis)$ a geodesic space? \end{ques}